A pipeline to search for signatures of line-of-sight acceleration in gravitational wave signals produced by compact binary coalescences: LOSA parameter inference

-For the BNS injections, we find the matched-filter network signal-to-noise-ratios (SNRs) $\rho_{\rm mf}^N$ to be $52.04$ and $52.05$ for the non-accelerating and accelerating systems, respectively.
-In contrast, we find the same numbers for the aligned-spinning binary injections to be $23.99$ and $23.98$, respectively.
-Figure \ref{fig:GW170817_like_inj} shows the recovered $1d$ posteriors of LOSA for these four injections.
+Figure \ref{fig:GW170817_like_inj} shows the recovered $1d$ posteriors of LOSA for these four injections and Table~\ref{tab: snr_bns_inj} shows the corresponding matched-filter network SNRs --- henceforth, referred as SNRs for simplicity.
 The true value of $\Gamma_1$ is recovered at $90\%$ confidence in all cases.
 These results act as an important sanity check for \textsc{LOSA-pipe} and suggest that, when obvious sources of systematics are missing, \textsc{LOSA-pipe} recovers LOSA as expected.